Wiredcraft/test-devops/README.md

 - Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think you are done.
-We don't have deadline for the task.
+Fork [this repo](https://github.com/Wiredcraft/test-devops/) and send us a pull request when you think you are done.

 - What if I have question?

 Create a new issue in the repo and we will get back to you very quickly.
-You can also jump on Slack and talk with us.

 # Extra